 - Open the web.config file and in the node, set the hashAlgorithmType setting to the appropriate value.
 We recommend SHA512.

 Okay, funky, but how do I make the existing admin’s password work?

-- Log in to Sitecore, change the setting in the web config, and when you site reloads, quickly change your password.
+- Log in to Sitecore, change the setting in the web config, and when your site reloads, quickly change your password before the session expires.

-- Run the following SQL in your CORE database to set the password:
+- Run the following SQL in your CORE/Security database to set the password:

 set [Password] = 'K8N8GUW8UiNT2mPdjvuBDH+QmvA3R61M9buVvCwFHwtDjpMzTxs34lg0uQ0azCITqh6FkUZlX4kM72lsAyuyXQ=='